eddiethedean/rapto-rs/docs/simd_strategy.md

    - Public helpers cover contiguous add/scale kernels plus row/column scalar broadcasts.
 Each helper returns `false` when the ISA is unavailable, signalling the caller to fall back to scalar code.

 2. **NumericArray Integration**
    - `NumericArray::try_simd_add_*` normalises slices, calls into the SIMD helpers, and retains a scalar tail for mixed layouts.
-   - New `try_parallel` utility spins up a Rayon pool (respecting `RAPTORS_THREADS`) and parallelises row chunks once workloads exceed 32K elements.
-Scalar behaviour is untouched for tiny arrays.
+   - `try_parallel` now works with adaptive heuristics (`should_parallelize`) so
+     only genuinely large, well-shaped workloads pay the Rayon cost; scalar loops remain for small arrays.
    - Column broadcasts now use SIMD row scalars and parallel rows when available.

 3. **Threading Controls**